arsh1991/Assignment1/README.md

 # Description

-Implementing a dynamic Python invoker REST service.
-The service has the following features:
+Implementing a dynamic Python invoker REST service to updload a python script on server with rocksdb and execute it later.

 # Requirement
 Docker image with flask and rocksdb dependency: Use the docker file for the image

+The service has the following features:

 ## 1. Python Script Uploader